Are we done with object recognition? The iCub robot's perspective: Introduction

 \section{Introduction}

 Artificial intelligence has recently progressed dramatically, largely thanks to the advance in deep learning.
-Computational vision, specifically object classification, is perhaps the most obvious example where deep learning has achieved so stunning results to raise the question of whether this problem is actually solved~\cite{Krizhevsky2012,Simonyan2014,Szegedy2014b,He2016ResNet}.
+Computational vision, specifically object recognition, is perhaps the most obvious example where deep learning has achieved so stunning results to raise the question of whether this problem is actually solved~\cite{krizhevsky2012,simonyan2014,szegedy2015,he2015,he2016}.
 Should this be the case, robotics would be a main field where the benefits could have far reaching effect.
-Indeed, the lack of reliable visual skills is largely considered a main bottleneck for the successful deployment of robotics systems in everyday life~\cite{Kemp2007}.
+Indeed, the lack of reliable visual skills is largely considered a major bottleneck for the successful deployment of robotic agents in everyday life~\cite{kemp2007}.

-With this perspective in mind, we have recently started an effort to isolate and quantify the benefits and limitations, if any, of deep learning approaches to object recognition in robotics~\cite{Pasquale2015,Pasquale2016IROS}.
-Clearly, visual perception is only one of the possible sensory modalities enabling object recognition in robotics ~\cite{montesano2008,chitta_tactile_2011,dahiya_tactile_2010,natale_learning_2004,nicolas_gorges_haptic_2010,sinapov_grounding_2014,hosoda2010,moldovan2012} and indeed, the comparison with human intelligence suggests there is more than ``just'' vision to object recognition~\cite{metta2006,fitzpatrick2008,pinto_curious_2016}.
-Nonetheless, current deep learning based artificial vision systems perform so well, that it seems natural to ask how far they can go, before further perceptual cues/modalities are needed.
-To this end, in this work we mainly focus on object recognition tasks in robotics using only visual cues.
+With this perspective in mind, we have recently started an effort to isolate and quantify the benefits and limitations, if any, of deep learning approaches to visual object recognition in robotic applications~\cite{pasquale2015,pasquale2016iros}.
+The remarkable performance of deep learning methods for object recognition has in fact been primarily reported on computer vision benchmarks such as~\cite{griffin2007,everingham2010,everingham2015,russakovsky2015}, which are essentially designed for large-scale image retrieval tasks and are hardly representative of a robotic application setting (a motivation common to other recent works such as~\cite{pinto2011, leitner2015, oberlin2015, borji2016}).

-To investigate the effectiveness of deep learning approaches in robotic applications, we designed a dataset tailored to reflect a prototypical visual ``experience'' of a humanoid robot.
-Indeed, the remarkable performance of deep learning methods in object recognition has been primarily reported on computer vision benchmarks such as~\cite{griffinHolubPerona,Everingham2010,Everingham2015,Russakovsky2014}, which have been essentially designed for image retrieval tasks, and hardly are representative of a robotics scenario.
-In fact, this is a motivation common to other recent works such as~\cite{Lai2011,oberlin15scale,Borji2016}, where new datasets have been proposed.
+Clearly, visual perception is only one of the possible sensory modalities equipping modern robots, that can be involved in the object recognition process (see for example~\cite{luo2017,higy2016}).
+In addition it has been shown that the physical interaction with the environment can be used to aid perception~\cite{pinto2016}, demonstrating that there is more than ``just'' vision to object recognition.
+Nonetheless, visual recognition of objects is evidently the very first and critical step for autonomous agents to act in the real world.
+Current deep learning-based artificial systems perform so well in this task, that it seems natural to ask how far they can go, before further perceptual cues are needed.
+To this end, in this work we focus on the problem of object recognition in robotics using only visual cues.